wp-plugins/beautiful-taxonomy-filters/README.txt

   * Hide empty terms in the dropdowns.
   * Show a post count next to the term name
   * More to come!
-* Ability to show your visitors information about their current active filtering.
+* Ability to show your visitors information about their current active filtering and control the look of this.
 * Allows for custom GET parameters to be included.
 Extend the filter your way with maybe a custom search-parameter or whatever you like.
 * Many [filters and actions](https://wordpress.org/plugins/beautiful-taxonomy-filters/other_notes/) for modifying the plugins behaviour.
 For you control freaks out there…